Boards & Commissions

 Planning Commission Duties

-While planning commissioners are appointed by the governing body to act in an advisory role, commissioners represent the community at large.
-Planning commissioners should be unbiased in regards to requests and proposals and consider the overall impacts to the community as a whole.
+While planning commissioners are appointed by the Mayor to act in an advisory role, commissioners should be unbiased in regards to requests and proposals and consider the overall impacts to the community as a whole.
 The Planning Commission plays a crucial role in shaping the future of the community.
 Considering the future of the community and developing plans to guide growth and development is both complex and time consuming.